Lattice structure for orientations of graphs: Spanning Trees

 These properties give us a concrete interpretation of the join-irreducibles of the lattice $\cT$ as angles of $G$, as shown in Figure 20.
-In Figure 20(b), the empty circles represent the angles of $G$ at vertices other than $v^*$, and constitute a set $P$; the arrows between the empty circles give a covering relation that makes $P$ a poset isomorphic to the poset of join-irreducibles of $\cT$.
+In the right panel of Figure 20, the empty circles represent the angles of $G$ at vertices other than $v^*$, and constitute a set $P$; the arrows between the empty circles give a covering relation that makes $P$ a poset isomorphic to the poset of join-irreducibles of $\cT$.
 The prescription for drawing the arrows is as follows: First draw the dual of $G$, with the special vertex ${f^*}^\perp$ corresponding to the unbounded region $f^*$.
-Erase all edge of this dual graph that contain the vertex ${f^*}^\perp$ except for the edge dual to the edge of $G$ that joins $v^*$ with its counterclockwise neighbor.
-This modified dual is a tree; make it into an arborescence $\vec{A}$ rooted at ${f^*}^\perp$, as in Figure 20(a).
-Now, at each vertex $v$ os $G$ other than $v^*$, connect the circles (representing angles of $G$) by clockwise arrows, except that there must be no arrow going through the unbounded region $f^*$.
+Erase all edges of this dual graph that contain the vertex ${f^*}^\perp$ except for the edge dual to the edge of $G$ that joins $v^*$ with its counterclockwise neighbor.
+This modified dual is a tree; make it into an arborescence $\vec{A}$ rooted at ${f^*}^\perp$, as in the left panel of Figure 20.
+Now, at each vertex $v$ of $G$ other than $v^*$, connect the circles (representing angles of $G$) by clockwise arrows, except that there must be no arrow going through the unbounded region $f^*$.
 Lastly, at the boundary of each face $f$ of $G$ other than $f^*$, connect the circles by clockwise arrows, except that there must be no arrow on the edge of $f$ that is dual to the directed edge of $\vec{A}$ that points away from $f^\perp$.

 Notice that the idea of swinging down an edge is perfectly well-defined even when the outer-Hamiltonian graph $G$ has crossings, since one still has a cyclic orientation for the edges that emanate from a vertex.
+In this context there does not appear to be a dual graph, so the version of ``positively pivotal'' that I have in mind retains conditions (1') and (2') from Proposition \ref{PR} but drops condition (3').
 For instance, let $G$ be the complete graph $K_n$, drawn in the plane with crossings (Figure 19 shows the case $n=4$), let $v^*$ be some vertex of $G$, and let $f^*$ be the external $n$-sided face.
-Then one can define a partial ordering $\cT$ on the set of spanning trees of $G$, along the lines of the statement of Theorem 3.
-In 1990, Michelle Thompson proved [\Thom] that the rank generating function of $\cT$ is $(1+q+q^2+...+q^{n-1})^{n-2}$, which is a strengthening of Cayley's formula $n^{n-2}$ for the number of spanning trees of a complete graph [\Lova].
+Then one can define a partial ordering $\cT$ on the set of spanning trees of $G$, along the lines of the statement of Theorem \ref{thm3}.
+In 1990, Michelle Thompson proved~\cite{Thom} that the rank generating function of $\cT$ is $(1+q+q^2+...+q^{n-1})^{n-2}$, which is a strengthening of Cayley's formula $n^{n-2}$ for the number of spanning trees of a complete graph~\cite{Lova}.